rutvikjoshi63/MarsRover/Resources/Basic steps.md

 target_link_libraries(talker ${catkin_LIBRARIES})

-make sure you have sourced your workspace's setup.sh file after calling catkin_make
+make sure you have sourced your workspace's setup.sh file after calling catkin_make running subscriber and publisher
+-->rosrun [projectname] [filename]

+Publishing and subscribing (Python)Don't forget to make the node executable First create a 'scripts' folder to store our Python scripts in: after writing code in /scripts

+Edit CMakelist
+catkin_install_python(PROGRAMS scripts/talker.py scripts/listener.py
+  DESTINATION ${CATKIN_PACKAGE_BIN_DESTINATION}
+)

+running subscriber and publisher
+-->rosrun [projectname] [filename]

-16. Writing a Service Node
-Create the filename.cpp for service node
+16. Writing a Service Node(C++)Don't forget to make the node executable Create the filename.cpp for service node

-Writing a Client Node
-Create the filename.cpp for client node add these few lines to the bottom of your CMakeLists.txt
+Writing a Client Node(C++)Don't forget to make the node executable Create the filename.cpp for client node add these few lines to the bottom of your CMakeLists.txt
 eg: